1977 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 A cud error appears as a raised, blob-like area along the coin’s rim, typically obliterating parts of the design or inscriptions.

-This dramatic flaw occurs when a portion of the die breaks off due to metal fatigue from repeated strikes, creating a void in the die surface.
-When the planchet is struck, metal flows into this broken area, forming the characteristic raised, unstruck bump.
+This dramatic flaw occurs when a portion of the die breaks off due to metal fatigue from repeated strikes, creating a void that fills with metal during striking.
+The resulting feature is featureless and raised where the broken die piece failed to impart any design detail.

-The 1977 nickels with cud errors are valued between $20-$35 depending on the cud’s size and location.
-Some specimens combine cud errors with filled mint marks from grease accumulation, though these combinations typically sell for only $4-$5 as they’re less visually appealing to collectors.
+1977 nickels with cud errors are valued between $20–$35 depending on the cud’s size and location.
+Some specimens combine cud errors with grease-filled mint marks, though these combinations typically sell for only $4–$5 since they’re less visually dramatic.

 This spectacular error occurs when a penny or dime planchet accidentally enters the nickel striking press and receives the Jefferson nickel design.
-The resulting coin displays nickel imagery but has the incorrect size, weight, and metal composition.
-Nickels struck on cent planchets appear copper-colored and weigh 2.5 grams instead of 5 grams, while those on dime planchets are smaller and lighter.
-The coin may show partial outlines of the wrong denomination’s reverse design.
+Nickels struck on cent planchets appear copper-brown and weigh just 2.5 grams instead of the normal 5 grams, while those on dime planchets are smaller and lighter.

-Die clash errors occur when the obverse and reverse dies strike each other without a planchet between them, typically due to feeding malfunctions or die misalignment.
-The tremendous pressure causes each die’s design to transfer faintly onto the opposing die surface in mirror image.
+Die clash errors occur when the obverse and reverse dies strike each other without a planchet between them, transferring each die’s design faintly onto the opposing surface in mirror image.

 Struck-through errors occur when foreign objects or grease obstruct the die during striking, preventing proper metal flow and leaving areas with weak or missing design details.